khueue/ducc/README.md

 ## Dependencies

-Requires a recent enough Erlang to have eunit and escript available.
+Requires a recent enough Erlang to have eunit/escript/leex/yecc available (or installed manually, I guess).
 SPIM is useful to make any interesting sense of the generated assembly.

 ## Usage